fbpx

 • Gardening-themed desserts?
 That meant terra cotta planters as servers, chocolate graham cracker “dirt” lining the planters, and trowels holding our food labels.
 I made “grass” from green licorice and planted the lollipops in it.

-Want even more tips to make planning this party easy?
+Want to make planning this party easy?

 Want to play in the dirt at your next birthday party?
 I’ll teach you how!
 Click here to view the done-for-you party plan.